 There are only two exceptions to the above timeline – (1) if both sides agree, OR (2) if your child qualifies for adult child support under the Family Code.

-First, if parents are agreeing to additional adult child support, then this merely must be a stipulation between the parties stating they are agreeing to additional support past the age of 18.
+First, if parents agree to additional adult child support, then this merely must be a stipulation between the parties stating they agree to additional support past the age of 18.
 This stipulation can be later changed and modified unless the parties expressly and specifically state the stipulated adult child support order cannot be modified and terminated.

 Second, if you and your co-parent are not in agreement about adult child support, you may ask the court to order it under Family Code § 3910.
-In order for an adult child to be eligible, they must be:
+For an adult child to be eligible, they must be:

 - Incapacitated from earning a living, AND